 General Information

 Before coming to UM I completed a Master of Science degree in Mathematics at Northeastern University in Boston.
-I participated in several courses at Boston University, mostly in Game Theory and Mathematics, but have nothing to show for it except the knowledge gained and plenty to complain about.
+Previous to that I participated in several courses at Boston University, mostly in Game Theory and Mathematics, where I was accepted as a PhD student in economics, but I have nothing to show for that time except the knowledge gained and plenty to complain about.
 I hold two bachelor degrees, both received from the University of Florida in 1999.
 A Bachelor of Science in Economics from the College of Business Administration and a Bachelor of Arts in Philosophy from the College of Liberal Arts and Sciences.
 I have also studied Japanese language for two months at Eurocentres intensive language program in Kanazawa, Japan.

 ...here are some of the things that excite me:

-Complexity: Agent-Based Models, Networks, Hierarchies, Modularity, Self-Organization, Artificial Life, Autonomous Robots, Synthetic Biology;
+Complexity: Agent-Based Models, Network Theory, Hierarchies, Modularity, Self-Organization, Artificial Life, Autonomous Robots, Synthetic Biology;

 Philosophy: Meta-Ethics, Metaphysics (especially Ontology and Mereology), Coherentist Epistemology, Global Espressivism of Meaning, Non-Propositional Representation;

-Mathematics: Foundations and Set Theory, Logic and Metalogic, Topology, Combinatorics, Probability and Statisics, Discrete and Continuous Transformations;
+Mathematics: Foundations and Set Theory, Logic and Metalogic, Topology, Combinatorics, Probability and Statisics, Discrete and Continuous Transformations, Nonparametric Statistics, Data Analysis and Interactive Visualization;

 Other: Genetic Regulatory Networks, Metabolism and AutoCatalytic Processes, Physics (esp.
 Cosmology and HyperDimensionality), Biotechnology (esp.
-Prosthesis and Wetware), and Computer Science (Multi-Sensory Interface, Distributed Computing, Automation).
+Prosthesis and Wetware), and Computer Science (Multi-Sensory Human Interface, Distributed Computing, Automation).
+Recently I've become especially intruiged with chemistry and material science.

 Papers